A complete how-to guide for learning languages from A1-C2

 Improve your writing

 To improve your writing, install the Swiftkey Keyboard on your phone.
-You’ll get an autocorrect that helps improve your writing and correct spelling of words.
+You’ll get an autocorrect that helps improve your writing and correct spelling of words, improving your written language knowledge.

 If your computer’s autocorrection tools don’t work, consider installing the Chrome plugin Language Tool which will help you learn new words for each different writing situation.

-What will change as you learn a language?
+What will change when learning a new language?

 Humans think linearly about the future, but that’s not how life or language learning works

-As you get better at learning a language, people will start to notice, and new opportunities will arise.
+As you get better at learning other languages, people will start to notice, and new opportunities will arise.
 Your life may take some exciting and unexpected turns because of it.

-When I started learning Spanish, I thought about eating tapas and making friends in Barcelona.
+When I started learning Spanish as my second language (English doesn't count ;), I thought about eating tapas and making friends in Barcelona.
 Little did I know that I would later translate for an Ecuadorian minister, work with the Peruvian Red Cross, or live in a trailer in the Andalusian countryside.

 Learning a new language was honestly one of the best decisions I’ve ever made.
 It led to many new friends, work opportunities, and adventures that I wouldn’t trade for anything.